 - Organic corn chips

-- Boneless, skinless chicken breasts, about 4 or 5, depending on how many you're feeding, preferably from a farmer you know and trust to raise his chickens humanely — if you don't have a good local source for safe, healthy meat, you can order it here.
-(Kitchen tip: Make extra of this chicken and freeze some for a quick dinner another day!)
+- 4-5 Boneless skinless chicken breasts, amount depends on how many you're feeding, preferably from a farmer you know and trust to raise his chickens humanely — if you don't have a good local source for safe, healthy meat, you can order it here.
+(Tip: Make extra of this chicken and freeze some for a quick dinner another day!)

 - 8 ounces softened cream cheese